 The Balance of Payments (BOP) is a statistical statement that summarizes transactions between residents and nonresidents during a period.
-This publication provides estimates of Pakistan's Balance of Payments for the financial year July 2015-June 2016 prepared in accordance with the IMF's Manual on Balance of Payments and International Investment Position 6th edition (BPM6).
+This publication provides estimates of Pakistan's Balance of Payments for the financial year July 2016-June 2017 prepared in accordance with the IMF's Manual on Balance of Payments and International Investment Position 6th edition (BPM6).

-- 2. The main components of BOP are (a) Current Account (b) Capital Account (c) Financial Account and Error and Omissions.
+2. The main components of BOP are (a) Current Account (b) Capital Account (c) Financial Account and Net Error and Omissions.
 Current account comprises of balance of trade in goods & services, primary income and secondary income.
 Capital account relates to acquisition/disposal of non-produced non-financial assets and capital transfers.
-Financial account records transactions that involve financial assets and liabilities taking place between residents and nonresidents.
+Financial account records transactions that involve financial assets and liabilities and that take place between residents and nonresidents.
 Financial transactions are classified into direct investment, portfolio investment, financial derivatives and employees stock options, other investments and reserve assets.
 Further, other investment comprises of other equity, currency & deposits, loans, insurance, pension, and standardized guarantee schemes, trade credits & advances and other accounts receivable/ payable.
 Monetary gold, special drawing rights (SDRs) and foreign exchange available with the State Bank of Pakistan are the part of the reserve assets.
-The financial account shows the net acquisition of financial assets and net incurrence of liabilities during the specified period. - 3.
-Balance of Payments transactions are recorded on double-entry book keeping where each credit-entry is exactly balanced by an offsetting debit-entry and vice versa.
-A credit-entry records the provision of real resources such as exports of goods and services, a decrease in holding of foreign financial assets or an increase in foreign financial liabilities.
-Conversely, a debit-entry records imports of goods and services, an increase in holding of foreign financial assets or a decrease in foreign financial liabilities.
-When commodities are received or given away rather than for value or exchange, the recording is one sided.
-The offsetting entry is referred to as transfers classified under secondary income.
+The financial account shows the net acquisition of financial assets/net incurrence of liabilities during the specified period.

+3. Balance of Payments transactions are recorded on double-entry book keeping where each credit-entry is exactly balanced by an offsetting debit-entry and vice versa.
+In current and capital account, a credit denotes entries from exports of goods and services, primary income receivable, transfers receivable, and disposals of non-produced nonfinancial assets.
+Conversely, a debit-entry is used to record entries for imports of goods and services, primary income payable, and acquisitions of non-produced nonfinancial assets.
+In the case of transactions in financial assets and liabilities, "net acquisition of financial assets" and "net incurrence of liabilities" is used.
+Financial account items are recorded on a net basis separately for each financial asset and liability.
+A positive change indicates an increase in assets or liabilities, and a negative change indicates a decrease in assets or liabilities.
 The net positions of current account in BOP statement is arrived at by deducting credits from debits and for financial account as Net Acquisition of Financial Assets (NAFA) less Net Incurrence of Liabilities (NIL).